Millennium (TV series): Future

 The release of Millennium on DVD prompted Lance Henriksen to propose a continuation of the series.
 Henriksen speculated that the sales numbers behind the boxed set might be the key to reviving Frank Black.
 "I wonder if the sales of these will tell us how many people loved the show and whether or not the movie ought to be made," Henriksen told the Sci-Fi Wire.
 "I mean, [Frank Black] still is alive.
 Maybe it's a good thing there was no closure for Millennium because now, if we did a movie, it would be good closure for me."
 Henriksen has gone on to support the Back to Frank Black campaign, a movement dedicated to the return of the character, explaining, "I really think it is a possibility."

 Creator Chris Carter has joined Henriksen in expressing an interest in a film based on Millennium.
 While promoting The X-Files: I Want to Believe, Carter commented that he and Henriksen have "talked about that over the years" and that the cast and crew who would need to be involved are interested, adding, "I have ideas about how to do it."
 To date, 20th Century Fox has expressed no interest in such a project, even to the extent of publicly commenting on it.

-Publishing house Fourth Horseman Press has released Back to Frank Black (2012), a book offering in-depth insight into the production of the series.
-The book features Chris Carter, Frank Spotnitz, Lance Henriksen, Brittany Tiplady and John Kenneth Muir among its writers.
+Publishing house Fourth Horseman Press released Back to Frank Black (2012), a book offering in-depth insight into the production of the series.
+The book includes Chris Carter, Frank Spotnitz, Lance Henriksen, Brittany Tiplady and John Kenneth Muir among its contributors.